-Fishing is top notch on Arrow Lake year-round, but best in the fall/winter months with large rainbows 9-15 lbs. a common catch, dollies and bull trout are also prevalent, while the smaller kokanee salmon are good eating.
+Fishing is top notch on Arrow Lakes year-round, but best in the fall/winter months with large rainbows 9-15 lbs. a common catch, dollies and bull trout are also prevalent, while the smaller Kokanee salmon are good eating.

 Or for those who are looking for a scenic drive the drive south to Meadow Creek and Kaslo along Trout Lake and the Lardeau River is one of the best in BC.
 In late April/May the Gerhard rainbow are spawning at the end of Trout Lake (approx. 1 hour away) and these are the largest trout in the world—a must see!
 Other summer activities include wildlife watching, hiking, great mountain bike trails or just kick back and enjoy the stunning mountain and lake scenery.

 In winter you have some BC’s best snowmobiling nearby, world class heli-skiing and a few backcountry adventure lodges are present in the area.
 Revelstoke Mountain Resort is approx. 1 hour away and offers amazing powder riding.
 Some of the best fishing of the year is during the winter months as the lake remains open water year-round.
 And what better way to spend a snowy winter day than in a hot spring only minutes away.

 Please see mapping section—pins on property have been marked and boundary flagged with survey tape along approx. boundaries.